 What proportion of the organization's high-bleed controllers have been replaced with low-emission alternatives?

-If you wish, please add context to this figure

-Are natural gas compressors relevant to your operations?

-Please complete the table on natural gas compressors

-What proportion of compressors, including those at the wellhead and in gathering and processing, are either reciprocating compressors or centrifugal compressors operating wet seals?
+If you wish, please add context to this figure Wha at area of your operations does this answer relate to?
+007.0 OG7.8 Are natural gas compressors relevant to your opera tions?
+OG7.8 a .
+Please complete the table on natural gas compresso ors What proportion of compressors, including those at the wellhead and in gathering and processing, are either reciprocating compressors or centrifugal compressors operating wet seals?
 What proportion of these compressors is vented to the atmosphere?

-OG8.4b

-Please explain measures you are taking to reduce emissions from these sources

-Is associated gas relevant to your organization?
+What area of your operations does this answer relate to?
+OG7.81 Please explain measures you are taking to reduce e missions 1 from these sources OG7.9 ls associated gas relevant to your organization?
+007.0